Abhi-Ptdr/ThreadsFND/README.md

 # Fake News Detection on Threads

 This repository contains the complete implementation of our **Fake News Detection** pipeline using data scraped from Meta's **Threads** platform.
-The project encompasses end-to-end processing — from data collection and preprocessing to model training and evaluation, addressing the challenge of **fake news classification** using advanced NLP and machine learning techniques.
+The project encompasses end-to-end processing — from data collection and preprocessing to model training and evaluation, addressing the challenge of **fake news classification** using advanced NLP, machine learning and deep learning techniques.

 ## Project Overview